-The best way to be safe is to change password from time to time.
-However, you need to remember that your current password does not match or follows the previous one.
+The best way to be safe is to change passwords from time to time.
+However, you need to remember that your current password does not match or follow the previous one.
 (For instance: if your previous password was ‘honeybee’, your current password in no way should be ‘honeybee2’)

 Size Does Matter